blocksds/sdk/docs/content/docs/guides/updating_guide.md

 git config --global --unset url.https://codeberg.org/blocksds/.insteadOf
 ```

+### Upgrading to BlocksDS 1.22.0

+- When `read(stdin, ...)` is used to do a blocking read, it no longer updates
+  the keyboard automatically.
+Instead, the developer must have a different
+  thread that updates the keyboard and calls `keyboardFifoPutc()` to add
+  characters to the `stdin` FIFO.
+Also, the function no longer blocks or starts
+  the keyboard if the FIFO has enough characters to fulfill the requested read.
+  Instead, it only blocks if more characters have been requested than the ones
+  that are available.
+- The console buffer is no longer cleared on init unless it is also loading font
+  graphics.
+We shouldn't assume that we know how to clear the console if we
+  aren't loading graphics with a known format.

 ### Upgrading to BlocksDS 1.19.0

 * When using section macros such as `ITCM_CODE`, `DTCM_BSS`, etc. you may now see a warning message akin to